stefan-caraiman/stefan-caraiman.github.io/_posts/2020-01-19-devops-interview-questions-part-2.md

   - debugging
 ---

-Welcome back to part 2 of the DevOps interview questions blog series.
+Welcome back to part 2 of the DevOps interview questions blog series. 👋

-I won't bore you with any other side details and contexts, so let's get straight into the questions.
+I won't bore you with any other side details and contexts, so let's get straight into the **questions**

 ## Copying files between servers without SSH/SCP